kkovati/Circuit_Simulator/README.md

 IDE: Spyder 4.1.2

-All simulation results were verified with NI Multisim.
+All simulation results were verified with NI Multisim 10.

 ## Examples

 ### RLC Circuit

-This example shows the simulation of an RLC circuit.
+This example shows the simulation of the following RLC circuit.<br/> (This schematic diagram is made with NI Multisim, not with this Circuit Simulator tool)

 ![RLC circuit](https://github.com/kkovati/Circuit_Simulator/blob/master/examples/RLC_circuit/RLC_circuit.png?raw=true)

-The following code describes this RLC circuit and the simulation process.
+The following code describes this RLC circuit and the simulation process, as the input for the program:
  - instantiate a circuit
  - instantiate components by defining names, electrical and functional parameters and connections
  - add the components to the circuit using `.add()`
  - start simulation with `.simulate()`

-Using GND is not necessary, see Hints.
+(Using GND is not necessary, see Hints)

 ```python
 circuit = Circuit()